-I didn´t even got the chance to take pictures of it for you hahaha, besides, my sister and i both wanted to try it.
-So the next day we bought some more raspberries and we made it again, and this time i did take all the pics i wanted, though i didn´t eat as much of it as i would have wanted to, since my brother and dad ate almost half of it by themselves.
+I didn’t even got the chance to take pictures of it for you hahaha, besides, my sister and I both wanted to try it.
+So the next day we bought some more raspberries and we made it again, and this time I did take all the pics i wanted, though I didn’t eat as much of it as I would have wanted to, since my brother and dad ate almost half of it by themselves.

-- 1 1/3 C granulated sugar
+- 1 1/3 C white sugar

-- 4 large eggs
+- 4 eggs large

-- 2 tspn vanilla extract
+- 2 tsp vanilla extract

-- 2 C all purpose flour
+- 2 C all purpouse flour

-- 2 tspn baking powder
+- 2 tsp baking powder

 - A pinch of salt

-- 1 C buttermilk (check out our recipe: buttermilk)
+- 1 C buttermilk

-- 1/4 C sugar
+- 1/4 C white sugar

-- 1/4 C all purpose flour
+- 1/4 C all purpouse flour

 - 1/4 C unsalted butter cold and in cubes

-- 1 tsp cinnamon
+- 1 tsp cinnamon ground

-- 1/2 tsp ground ginger
+- 1/2 tsp ginger ground

-- 1 tbsp nuts, finely chopped
+- 1 tbsp nuts finely chopped

 - A pinch of salt

-- In a bowl, sift together all dry ingredients (flour, baking powder and salt) twice and set aside.
+In a bowl, sift together all dry ingredients (flour, baking powder and salt) twice and set aside.

-- In a large bowl, cream butter and sugar together for 3 to 5 min. until light and fluffy.
+In a large bowl, cream butter and sugar together for 3 to 5 min. until light and fluffy.

-- Add the eggs, one at a time, beating well after each addition.
+Add the eggs, one at a time, beating well after each addition.
 Then beat in the vanilla extract and keep beating for two more minutes.

-- Incorporate dry ingredients (flour, baking powder and salt) alternatively with the buttermilk, starting and finishing with the dry ones.
+Incorporate dry ingredients (flour, baking powder and salt) alternatively with the buttermilk, starting and finishing with the dry ones.
 Mix until it is all well incorporated.

-- Pour the batter into a previosuly greased and floured pound cake pan.
+Pour the batter into a previosuly greased and floured pound cake pan.

-- Make the crumble by mixing all of the ingredients (but the raspberries) by hand or using a fork, not kneading but rather making it have a sand-like consistency.
+Make the crumble by mixing all of the ingredients (but the raspberries) by hand or using a fork, not kneading but rather making it have a sand-like consistency.

-- Now, place the raspberries on top of the batter and on top of them the crumble.
+Now, place the raspberries on top of the batter and on top of them the crumble.